Maxmanlz-Casual/VecnaWiki/content/Notes/Being summoned.md

 	- Mordenkainen grabs a silver chime and brings it over to us
 		- He says vecna is too powerful right now
 		- It is a chime of exile and would banish him to Oerth
-- There is an artifact rod of 7 parts that can weaken vecna enough to use the chime on vecna
+- There is an artifact [Rod of Seven Parts](https://forgottenrealms.fandom.com/wiki/Rod_of_Seven_Parts) that can weaken Vecna enough to use the chime on vecna
 - The first piece is hidden in the [Underdark](https://forgottenrealms.fandom.com/wiki/Underdark)
 	- in a hidden safehouse
 	- Web's edge